Dodo (Alice's Adventures in Wonderland): Disney animated film version

-In the Disney film, the Dodo plays a much greater role in the story.
+In the Disney film, the Dodo plays a much greater role in the story than in the book.
 He is merged with the character of Pat the Gardener, which leads to him sometimes being nicknamed Pat the Dodo, but this name is never mentioned in the film.
 The Dodo is also the leader of the caucus race.
 He has the appearance and personality of a sea captain.
 The Dodo is voiced by Bill Thompson and animated by Milt Kahl.

 Dodo is first seen as Alice is floating on the sea in a bottle.
 Dodo is seen singing, but when Alice asks him for help, he does not notice her.
 On shore, Dodo is seen on a rock, organizing a caucus race.
 This race involves running around until one gets dry, but the attempts are hampered by incoming waves.

 Dodo is later summoned by the White Rabbit, when the rabbit believes a monster, actually Alice having magically grown to a giant size, is inside his home.
 Dodo brings Bill the Lizard, and attempts to get him to go down the chimney.
 Bill refuses at first, but Dodo is able to convince him otherwise.
 However, the soot causes Alice to sneeze, sending Bill high up into the sky.
 Dodo then decides to burn the house down, much to the chagrin of the White Rabbit.
 He begins gathering wood, such as the furniture, for this purpose.
-However, Alice is soon able to return to a smaller size and exit the house.
+However, Alice is soon able to return to a smaller size and exit the house by eating a carrot from the White Rabbit's garden.

 The White Rabbit soon leaves, while Dodo asks for matches, not realizing that the situation has been resolved.
 He then asks Alice for a match, but when she doesn't have any, Dodo complains about the lack of cooperation and uses his pipe to light the fire.

-The Dodo later appears briefly at the end of the film, conducting another Caucus Race.
+The Dodo later appears briefly at the end of the film, conducting another Caucus Race while Alice is being chased by the Queen of Hearts and her card soldiers.

-In Alice's Wonderland Bakery, Dodo has returned and has a son named Jojo.
+In Alice's Wonderland Bakery, appears Captain Dodo, being unknown if he is the same character from the film, or a descendant as is the case of other characters from Wonderland in the series (the plot placed several decades after the events in the film).
+Captain Dodo also has a son named Jojo.